-The police agency switched from Sybase to Altibase to cross-reference fresh data with historical data to apprehend criminals more quickly and accurately.
+The police agency utilizes Altibase's hybrid database to cross-reference fresh data with historical data to apprehend criminals more quickly and accurately.

 Use Case: Finger Print and Palm Print Identification System